 Key Differences at a Glance

-- Cost: Most affordable (concentrate) → most expensive (hydrolysate)
+- Cost: most affordable is concentrate, most expensive is hydrolysate

 Processing Explained (In Simple Words)